pvsbprasad/dc_build_apps/discovery/PK_DIS_BUILDAPPS/pages/02-btp-destination-aicore/README.md

 ![](img/image4.png)

-## SAP AI Core Destination Configuration
+## SAP AI Core Destination Configuration : Please copy all the properties, including the **Additional Properties**, to the destination configuration accordingly.

 | Field                 | Value                       |
 | --------------------- | --------------------------- |